apache/nuttx-apps/system/i2c/README.txt

      CONFIG_SYSTEM_I2C=y

-   Deprecated.
-In the older style configuration, there would have been an appconfig file containing the path to the I2C tool directory like:

-     CONFIGURE_APPS += system/i2c

 2. Device-specific I2C support must be enabled.
 The I2C tool will call the platform-specific function up_i2cinitialize() to get instances of the I2C interface and the platform-specific function up_i2cuninitialize()